 Paris Study Week

-The Paris study week takes place towards the end of the Winter Term and provides students with an invaluable opportunity to consolidate what they have learned over the two taught terms of the MA in Decorative Arts and Historic Interiors.
-Students spend one week in Paris exploring the riches of the collections of decorative arts in the Paris museums such as the Louvre, the Musée des Arts Décoratifs, the Musée Jacquemart-André and the Musée Carnavalet.
-They also have the opportunity to visit some of the hidden delights of Paris.
+The Paris study week takes place towards the end of the second term and provides students with an invaluable opportunity to consolidate what they have learned over the two taught terms of the MA in Decorative Arts and Historic Interiors.
+Students spend one week in Paris exploring the riches of the collections of decorative arts in museums such as the Musée du Louvre, the Musée des Arts Décoratifs, the Musée Cognac-Jay and the Musée Carnavalet.
+They also have the opportunity to visit some of the hidden delights of Paris and to examine the spectacular architecture of the Second Empire.
 Some of the greatest French interiors of the seventeenth, eighteenth and nineteenth centuries are to be found in banks and embassies and other government buildings not normally accessible to the public.
-Among those visited in the past have been the former Hôtel de Toulouse (now Banque de France) and the Hôtel de Breteuil (now the German embassy), the Hôtel de Lauzun and the Hôtel Lambert.
-The Paris study week provides a rare opportunity to visit some of these important private houses.
-The study week also includes visits to châteaux near Paris, including a tour of some of the lesser-known private rooms at Versailles, and a guided visit to the Grand and Petit Trianons.
+Among those visited in the past have been the Hôtel Charost and the Hôtel de Beauharnais, the Hôtel de Lauzun and the Hôtel Lambert.
+The Paris study week provides a rare opportunity to study some of the most important collections in the world, in the company of French curators and archivists.
+The study week also includes visits to châteaux near Paris, including a private tour of some of the lesser-known rooms at Versailles, and visits to the Petit Trianon, Malmaison and Chantilly.

 Paris Study week 2013